-A. Family: Spouse, parent, child, sibling, aunt, uncle, niece, nephew, cousin, grandchild, grandparent or any parent-in-law, son- or daughter-in-law, or brother- or sister-in-law.

-B. Financial Interest: A creditor, debtor or ownership interest (including without limitation, ownership evidenced by stock purchase) in an amount or value in excess of \$1500.00, or any employee, consultant or partnership arrangement, except a remote interest; provided that an owner of an interest in a mutual or other pooled investment fund or in any employee or retirement benefit plan (including without limitation, pension plans, profit sharing plans and deferred compensation plans) shall not be deemed to have a Financial Interest in any component investment within the fund or plan where the owner of the interest 1) has no right to control or influence the selection of component investments; and 2) has not influenced the selection of component investments; and 3) has not created or used the fund or plan to subvert the intent of this Code.
-The term financial interest also includes any option to purchase real or personal property and the value of an option shall be the market value of the property which is the subject of the option.

-C. Gift: A rendering of money, property, services, discount, loan forgiveness, payment or indebtedness, reimbursements from or payments by persons, other than the Port of Seattle, for travel or lodging or anything else of value in return for which legal consideration of equal or greater value is not given and received, excluding:
+- A. Family: Spouse, parent, child, sibling, aunt, uncle, niece, nephew, cousin, grandchild, grandparent or any parent-in-law, son- or daughter-in-law, or brother- or sister-in-law. - B. Financial Interest: A creditor, debtor or ownership interest (including without limitation, ownership evidenced by stock purchase) in an amount or value in excess of \$1500.00. or any employee, consultant or partnership arrangement, except a remote interest; provided that an owner of an interest in a mutual or other pooled investment fund or in any employee or retirement benefit plan (including without limitation, pension plans, profit sharing plans and deferred compensation plans) shall not be deemed to have a Financial Interest in any component investment within the fund or plan where the owner of the interest 1) has no right to control or influence the selection of component investments; and 2) has not influenced the selection of component investments; and 3) has not created or used the fund or plan to subvert the intent of this Code.
+The term financial interest also includes any option to purchase real or personal property and the value of an option shall be the market value of the property which is the subject of the option. - C. Gift: A rendering of anything of value in return for which reasonable consideration is not given and received and includes a rendering of money, property, services, discount, loan forgiveness, payment of indebtedness, or reimbursements from or payments by persons (other than the Port of Seattle, or the federal government, or the State of Washington, or any political subdivision thereof) for travel or anything else of value.
+The term "leasonable consideration" refers to the approximate range of consideration that exists in transactions not involving donative intent.
+However, the value of the gift of partaking in a single hosted reception shall be determined by dividing the total amount of the cost of conducting the reception by the total number of persons partaking in the reception.
+"Gift" for the purposes of this Code does not include: - A gift, other than a gift of partaking in a hosted reception, with a value of fifty dollars or less; - The gift of partaking in a hosted reception if the value of the gift is one hundred dollars or less;